locationtech/geomesa/docs/user/filesystem/architecture.rst

 ============

-The GeoMesa FileSystem Datastore (GeoMesa FSDS) takes advantage of the performance characteristics of modern cloud-native and distributed filesystems to scale bulk analytic queries.
+The GeoMesa FileSystem Datastore (GeoMesa FSDS) takes advantage of the performance characteristics of modern cloud-native object stores to scale bulk analytic queries.
 The FSDS is a good choice for doing bulk egress queries or large analytic jobs using frameworks such as Spark SQL and MapReduce.
 The FSDS differs from other datastores in that ingest and point query latencies are traded for high-throughput query performance.
 The FSDS pairs well with low-latency ingest and cache-based datastores systems such as HBase or Kafka to provide an optimal pairing of "hot" and